How to Freeze Morel Mushrooms

 - Sauté Method: Sauté small amounts in frying pan until almost done.

-Cool mushrooms immediately and drain.
+3. Cool mushrooms immediately and drain.
 They can be frozen plain or you may prepare them as you would for frying.
-Dip morels in egg wash and roll in flour or bread crumbs and place them on cookie sheet.
+To prepare for frying, dip morels in egg wash and roll in flour or bread crumbs and then place them on a cookie sheet.

-Freeze them on the cookie sheet and then you may bag them.
+4. Freeze them on the cookie sheet and then bag them frozen.
 I would use these up within 60 days because of the egg.

 For more morel mushroom recipes and tips, visit MissHomemade.com.